AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/replace-plugin/defining-transform-hook/content.md

 ---
 type: lesson
-title: Defining transform hook
+title: The transform hook
 focus: /vite-plugin-replace.ts
 ---

-# Transform hook
+# the transform hook

-Modifying contents of a source code file is called **transforming** in Vite.
-To do this in a Vite plugin, we'll need to use `transform` hook.
+Modifying the contents of a source code file is called **transforming** in Vite.
+To transform a module in a Vite plugin, we'll need to use `transform` hook.

 ```ts add={3}
 {